Encouraged by the recent legal framework set by the European motion ‘Strategy for Plastic in a Circular Economy’, we decided to bring to Ibiza

 on very cheap labour to manage it.

-Furthermore, recycling, as it is intended today, it is actually down-cycling and still support a linear economy… exploiting resources to throw them away, which is not a sustainable solution.
+Furthermore, recycling, as it is intended today, it is actually down-cycling and it still supports a linear economy… exploiting resources to throw them away, which is not a sustainable solution.

 Today only around 9% of plastic ever made